 Should you buy a Japanese knife made in China?

 $50 $40 price point.
-If the sharpness and the rust resistance is the same as Japanese VG10 steel then I recommend the knives at the maximum price of $80.
+If the sharpness and the rust resistance are the same as Japanese VG10 steel then I recommend the knives at the maximum price of $80.

 Japanese knives made in Japan is overpriced!